ypyl/ypyl.github.io/docs/_posts/2021-11-16-Software-Architect-Notes.md

 categories: programming
 ---

-# Software Architecture

 ## What is software architecture

-Software architecture is the foundation for the software system.
+[Software architecture](https://en.wikipedia.org/wiki/Software_architecture) is the foundation for the software system.

 It consists of different aspects: